SEO

 • Review keyword data by checking search volume, difficulty level, and how it matches your goals.

-• Focus on the most relevant keywords by considering buying intent and how tough the competition is.
+• Focus on the most relevant keywords by considering buying intent and competition level.

 Keyword Research

-You need to search for certain keywords to help your research succeed.
-We looked into words that express buying or transactional intent since these attract people ready to make a purchase.
+To succeed in your research, you need to search for specific keywords.
+We looked into words that express buying or transactional intent, since these attract people ready to make a purchase.
 Also, targeting detailed long-tail keywords can bring in the perfect audience looking for specific products.
 It’s smart to focus on terms with manageable competition but reasonable search traffic.

 You need to understand buyer intent—why someone makes a search—to create content that converts.
 About 95% of online shoppers take time to read information from other sources before they buy.
 Buyer intent comes in four types: